openai/mujoco-worldgen/README.md

 # Worldgen: Randomized MuJoCo environments

-Worldgen allows users to generate complex, heavily randomized environments environments.
-Examples of such environments can be found in the `examples` folder.
+Worldgen allows users to generate complex, heavily randomized environments.
+Examples of such environments can be found in the [examples](./examples) folder.

 Actions in `action_space` are all actuators of objects added during world building.
 Not all objects will have actuators, but some do (e.g. `ObjFromXML('particle')` and `ObjFromXML('particle_hinge')`).
 You can examine the meaning of a given action by looking at the xml file of the object in `assets/xmls/.../main.xml`

-Observation spaces are inferred based on the outputs of the `get_obs` function in an `Env` object (`Env` class is defined in `mujoco_worldgen/env.py`.
+Observation spaces are inferred based on the outputs of the [get_obs](./mujoco_worldgen/env.py) function in an `Env` object.

 ## Installation

 This repository requires the MuJoCo physics engine (the repository has been tested with MuJoCo 1.50).
 To install MuJoCo, follow the instructions in the [mujoco-py](https://github.com/openai/mujoco-py/tree/1.50.1.0) repository.

 ```
 pip install -r requirements.txt
 pip install -e .
 ```

 This repository has been used on Mac OS X and Ubuntu 16.04 with Python 3.6